Ihre Katze uriniert viel? Das steckt dahinter

 There can be many causes of polyuria.
 The cat's urinary tract is often responsible for the increased excretion of urine.
 The underlying diseases are not necessarily life-threatening, but should always be taken very seriously in order to intervene as early as possible.

 Just like us humans, your house cat can also suffer from a bladder infection.
 Urinary stones and grit cause small damage to the bladder, which then becomes inflamed.
-As a result, bacteria can settle in and cause discomfort.
+As a result, bacteria can settle in and cause problems.
 So if your pet urinates a lot and you notice a strong smell and a brown or red discoloration of the urine, it may be suffering from a bladder infection.
-This is usually treated with antibiotics and painkillers, so that the discomfort passes after a few days.
+This is usually treated with antibiotics and painkillers, so that the problems pass after a few days.

 Another condition you should consider if your cat urinates a lot is renal insufficiency .
 This is a limitation of kidney function.
 The kidneys are responsible for regulating fluid and electrolyte balance, among other things.
 A malfunction often results in polyuria.